HikkaV/DS-ML-Courses/docs/assignment1_unsup_ml.rst

 Description of assignment
 =========================
-In todays assignment you will have a hands on introduction to clustering with KMeans and DBSCAN.
+In today's assignment you will have a hands on introduction to clustering with KMeans and DBSCAN.
 You will learn how to apply the highlighted methods to group data into different clusters, understand "elbow" method and learn how to use it on practice, and grasp the advantages of DBSCAN.
 Have fun!

 .. image:: https://colab.research.google.com/assets/colab-badge.svg
   :target: https://colab.research.google.com/github/HikkaV/DS-ML-Courses/blob/master/assignments/machine_learning/assignment_1_unsupervised/assignment_1.ipynb